International Business

 International Business Faculty

-Murugan Anandarajan, PhD (Drexel University) Senior Associate Dean for Academic Affairs.
+Murugan Anandarajan, PhD (Drexel University) Senior Associate Dean of Academic Programs and Faculty Affairs, Department of Decision Sciences and MIS.
 Professor.
-Cyber crime, strategic management of information technology, unstructured data mining, individual internet usage behavior (specifically abuse and addiction), application of artificial intelligence techniques in forensic accounting and ophthalmology.
+Cybercrime, strategic management of information technology, unstructured data mining, individual internet usage behavior (specifically abuse and addiction), application of artificial intelligence techniques in forensic accounting and ophthalmology.

-Orakwue B. Arinze, PhD (London School of Economics).
+Orakwue B. Arinze, PhD (London School of Economics) Department of Decision Sciences and MIS.
 Professor.
-Client/Server computing; Enterprise Application Software (EAS)/Enterprise Resource Planning Software (ERP); knowledge-based and decision support applications in operations management.
+Client/Server computing, Enterprise Application Software (EAS)/Enterprise Resource Planning Software (ERP), knowledge-based and decision support applications in operations management.

 Jodi Cataline, MBA (University of Delaware).
 Associate Clinical Professor.
 Global classrooms, Financial literacy

-David Gefen, PhD (Georgia State University) Provost Distinguished Research Professor.
-Professor.
-Strategic IT management; IT development and implementation management; research methodology; managing the adoption of large IT systems, such as MRP II, ERP, and expert systems; research methodology, eCommerce; Online Auctions; Outsourcing; SAS; Technology Adoption.
+David Gefen, PhD (Georgia State University) Provost Distinguished Research Professor, Department of Decision Sciences and MIS.
+Strategic IT management, IT development and implementation management research methodology, managing the adoption of large IT systems, eCommerce, online auctions, outsourcing; technology adoption.

 Shawkat M. Hammoudeh, PhD (University of Kansas).
 Professor.
-Applied econometrics, financial economics, international economics, and natural resource economics.
+Energy economics, environmental economics, financial economics.

 Dali Ma, PhD (University of Chicago).
 Associate Professor.
 Social hierarchy; Social networks; Sociology of entrepreneurship; Sociology of transitional China